Dirty Mary, Crazy Larry

 Dirty Mary, Crazy Larry is a 1974 American road crime drama film based on the 1963 Richard Unekis novel titled The Chase (later retitled Pursuit).
 Directed by John Hough, the film stars Peter Fonda, Susan George, Adam Roarke, and Vic Morrow.
-Although Jimmie Haskell is credited with writing the music score, the soundtrack contains no incidental music apart from the theme song "Time (Is Such a Funny Thing)", sung by Marjorie McCoy, over the opening and closing titles, and a small amount of music heard over the radio.

 Plot

 Two NASCAR hopefuls, driver Larry Rayder and his mechanic Deke Sommers, successfully execute a supermarket heist to finance their jump into big-time auto racing.
 They extort $150,000 in cash from a supermarket manager by holding his wife and daughter hostage.

 In making their escape, they are confronted by Larry's one-night stand, Mary Coombs.
 She coerces them to take her along for the ride in their souped-up 1966 Chevrolet Impala.
-The unorthodox sheriff, Captain Everett Franklin, obsessively pursues the trio in a dragnet, only to find his outmoded patrol cars unable to catch Larry, Mary, and Deke after they ditch the Impala for a 1969 Dodge Charger R/T 440 at a flea market.
+The unorthodox sheriff, Captain Everett Franklin, obsessively pursues the trio in a dragnet, only to find his officers unable to catch Larry, Mary, and Deke after they ditch the Impala for a 1969 Dodge Charger R/T 440 at a flea market.

-As part of the escape plan, Larry's vehicle enters an expansive grid of walnut groves, where the trees provide significant cover from aerial tracking, and the many intersecting roads ("with sixty distinct and separate exits") make road blocks ineffective.
-The trio evades several Dodge Polara patrol cars, one of them a specially prepared high-performance police interceptor that effectively keeps up with the Charger, and even Captain Franklin himself in a Bell JetRanger helicopter.
-Believing they've finally beaten the police, Larry and company meet their doom when they collide with a freight train pulled by an Alco S-1 locomotive, which unexpectedly emerges from a walnut grove.
+As part of the escape plan, Larry's vehicle enters an expansive grid of walnut groves, where the large trees provide significant cover from aerial tracking, and the many intersecting roads ("with sixty distinct and separate exits") make road blocks ineffective.
+The trio evades several patrol cars, until one of them - a specially prepared high-performance Dodge Polara police interceptor - effectively keeps up with the Charger until a traffic collision.
+Immediately after, Captain Franklin himself locates the trio, and pursues them at ground level in a Bell JetRanger helicopter.
+Having finally evaded the police, Larry and company meet their doom when they collide with a freight train pulled by an Alco S-1 locomotive, which unexpectedly emerges from a walnut grove.